-Identity Formation, Childhood and Feelings
+Identity Formation, Childhood, and Feelings

 Relationships and Physical Wellbeing

 Therapeutic efforts for recovery are more effective when developmental trauma is early detected.
-The treatment for any adult life disorder starts from accepting and embracing others help but mostly from a reconnection to one’s emotions and moving forward.
+The treatment for any adult life disorder starts from accepting and embracing others help but mostly from reconnection to one’s emotions and moving forward.